 About

 Agustinus Kristiadi is an Assistant Professor in the Department of Computer Science at Western University, and a Faculty Affiliate at the Vector Institute.
 Previously, he was a Distinguished Postdoctoral Fellow at the Vector Institute and obtained his PhD from the University of Tuebingen in Germany.
 His research interest is in solving scientific problems through uncertainty-aware machine learning algorithms and autonomous decision-making under uncertainty.
-His work has been recognized in the form of a best PhD thesis award and multiple spotlight papers from flagship machine learning conferences.
-His services to the scientific society include mentoring underrepresented students and actively contributing to the open-source community.
+His work has been recognized in the form of a best PhD thesis award in Germany and multiple spotlight papers from flagship machine learning conferences.

 Openings